What is Occupant Load?

 Occupant load is the maximum number of persons a space is designed to safely accommodate, computed per IBC Table 1004.5 by dividing floor area by an occupancy-specific area-per-person factor.
 Code uses it to size means of egress (exit width, doors, stairs), determine plumbing fixture counts (IPC Table 403.1), trigger sprinkler thresholds (IFC 903), set ventilation rates (ASHRAE 62.1), and limit assembly capacities.
 Underestimating occupant load endangers life safety during fire or evacuation; overestimating drives up construction cost and fixture counts.
 Every space gets a calculated load that is posted on a Certificate of Occupancy and may be enforced by fire marshals.

-IBC Table 1004.5 lists representative factors (ft²/person): Assembly concentrated standing 5, concentrated seated 7, unconcentrated tables/chairs 15; Business 100; Educational classrooms 20, shops 50; Industrial 100; Institutional sleeping 120, treatment 240; Mercantile basement/ground 30, upper floors 60; Residential 200; Storage 300; Kitchens 200.
+IBC Table 1004.5 lists representative factors (ft²/person): Assembly concentrated standing 5, concentrated seated 7, unconcentrated tables/chairs 15; Business 150; Educational classrooms 20, shops 50; Industrial 100; Institutional sleeping 120, treatment 240; Mercantile basement/ground 30, upper floors 60; Residential 200; Storage 300; Kitchens 200.
 Net versus gross is specified per row.
-Note the 2018 IBC reduced Business from 100 to 150 in jurisdictions adopting that edition, reflecting modern open-office densities — but check which edition your local code references because changes propagate slowly.
+The 2018 and 2021 IBC use 150 ft²/person for Business (this calculator uses 150), up from 100 in older editions — reflecting modern open-office densities.
+Check which edition your local code references because changes propagate slowly.

 IBC 1006.2 sets the minimum number of exits: one if occupant load ≤ 49 and travel distance permits, two when load is 50-500, three at 501-1000, and four above 1000.
 Exit width per IBC 1005.3 is 0.2 inch per occupant for stairs and 0.15 inch per occupant for doors and corridors (sprinklered building factor reductions apply).
 A 600-occupant assembly needs three exits with combined door width 600 × 0.15 = 90 inches, distributed at remote points so a single fire cannot block all exits.
 Verify per-floor and per-room loads — corridor occupant load is cumulative.